 A cloud-based phone system gives you the flexibility to equip your team with the tools they need.
 They can get work done from the convenience of their cell phone and an internet connection.

 If your company is growing and you don’t want technology to get in the way, a cloud VoIP system is your best bet.
-It lets you add phone lines with ease.
+It’s expandable and lets you add phone lines with ease.
 Even adding more locations to the same phone system can be done without any technical skill.

-When you have a spike in demand or increase headcount, your phone service won’t hold you back.
+When you have a spike in demand or an increase in headcount, your phone service won’t hold you back.
 Look to call queuing for another way to scale your customer service team.

 Cloud phone providers like Nextiva boast an impressive 99.999% uptime and availability.